 Learning Objectives

-Participants will be able to identify at least two legal pitfalls that can adversely affect new practitioners.
+Participants will be able to identify at least two psychoanalytic concepts with application psychedelic therapy.

 Sources